Shtaiven/CARND_P3/project_writeup.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, with a special focus on recording runs around curves and accross bridges.
+Left, Center, and Right camera angles were used for the training set.
+The colorspace of the dataset was transformed to the YUV color space.

 For details about how I created the training data, see the next section.